Five Little Peppers: Characters

 The Whitneys: Marian King Whitney, Mr. King’s adult daughter, and her boys Percy, Van, and Dick Whitney make up the rest of the King household.
 Mr. Whitney ultimately turns out to be Mrs. Pepper’s cousin, making the Peppers distant relatives of the family.
 Mrs. Whitney is a second mother to the Pepper children.
-The three boys, while infatuated with Polly, are frequently at odds both with one another and with Joel.
+The three boys, while infatuated with Polly, are frequently at odds with one another and Joel.

 Publications

 In order of publication, the Five Little Peppers books are as follows (publication dates follow in parentheses):